aycaikaya/file-storage-api/README.md

 Begin uploading, managing, and retrieving files securely.

-Contributing

-Contributions are welcome!
-Feel free to report issues, submit pull requests, and follow coding standards to improve this project.

-License

-This project is open-source and is licensed under the MIT License.
-For more details, please refer to the LICENSE file.

 Author
 Ayça İdil Kaya

+License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Notes
+Github link to algorithm-study: https://github.com/aycaikaya/algorithm-study